 - Melt beeswax over medium heat.
-Keep an eye on your beeswax, and never heat it over super high heat.
-Beeswax is highly flammable and we don’t want any unexpected kitchen fires!!!
+Keep an eye on your beeswax, and never heat it over high heat.
+Beeswax is highly flammable and we don't want any unexpected kitchen fires!

-- While it’s melting, go ahead and get your wicks ready.
-You want the wicks to be about 2 inches taller than the jar you’re using.
-So, for half pint jars, you will want them to be 6 inches long.
-For pint jars, about 6 1/2 inches long.
+- While it is melting, go ahead and get the wicks ready.
+The wicks should be about 2 inches taller than the jar you're using, so roughly 6 inches long for half pint sized jars.

-- Your beeswax should be on its way to melting by now.
-Go ahead and dip your wicks, one at a time in the wax.
-Coating up to about your fingers all the way to the bottom.
+- Once the beeswax is beginning to melt, dip your wicks, one at a time, into the wax.
+Coat them up to about your fingers at the tip, all the way to the bottom.
 Set these aside on a piece of wax paper to dry.

-- Once your beeswax is almost all the way melted, add your cup of coconut oil.
+- Once the beeswax is almost completely melted, you can add the cup of coconut oil to melt it.

-- When the entire mixture is completely melted, pour about 1/2 inch to 3/4 inch of the wax into your jars one at a time.
-Once you’ve poured the wax into one jar, set your wick immediately into the center of the jar.
-Hold the wick in place until the wax has hardened enough to keep it there.
-Repeat with all the jars and set them aside to harden completely.
+- Once melted, pour about 3/4 inch of wax into each of the jars one at a time.
+Once the wax is poured, immediately set your wick into the center of the jar.
+Hold it in place until the wax has hardened enough to keep it there.
+Repeat with all of the jars and set them aside to harden completely.
 This takes about 10 minutes.

 That’s it!
 Not too bad, huh?
 They give off a light honey scent and naturally clean my air.
 I know that there isn’t any lead in the wicks because I used cotton braided wicks!